-CaveSim program element: Vertical Caving Pertinent Standards Photos of past CaveSim programs On CaveSim portable 12' A-frame w/ crash pads: While wearing helmets, students use a Bosun's chair, ropes, and pulleys to learn about mechanical advantage afforded by 1:1 and 5:1 pulley systems, and learn that work is unchanged when a mechanical advantage is introduced.
-Students work together to lift a fellow student up the tower using the different systems.
+CaveSim program element: Vertical Caving Pertinent Standards Photos of past CaveSim programs a fellow student up the tower using the different systems.
 Students use their understanding of fractions to determine that the 5:1 pulley system reduces the required lifting force by a factor of 5.
-Forces, including the gravitational force, are discussed. compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
+Forces, including the gravitational force, are discussed.
+K-PS2-1 Motion and Stability: Forces and Interactions compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
+3-PS2-1 Motion and Stability: Forces and Interactions: provide evidence of the effects of balanced and unbalanced forces on the motion of an object.
 3-PS2-2 Motion and Stability: Forces and Interactions: provide evidence that a pattern can be used to predict future motion.
 K.CC: Count to tell the number of objects.
-K.MD: Describe and compare measurable attributes Above a student in Colorade year machanical 1.MD.2: Express the length of an object as a whole number of length units Above, a student in Colorado uses mechanical advantage to lift herself up the A-frame.
-3.OA: Represent and solve problems involving multiplication and division.
-Below, students and staff in Montana work together to lift a fellow student .
+K.MD: Describe and compare measurable attributes 1.MD.2: Express the length of an object as a whole number of length units Above, a student in Colorado uses mechanical advantage to lift herself up the A-frame.
 CaveSim staff use harnesses and mechanical ascenders to ascend the A-frame.
 CaveSim staff discuss the ascender mechanics, as well as equipment safety and the important differences between caving and rock climbing equipment.
-Students learn the words "ascend," "descend," "vertical", and "horizontal."
-Students learn about current events in vertical caving, including ongoing efforts in Mexico to find the world's deepest cave.
-Students learn that some of the cavers who help with CaveSim have been over 6000' underground.
-Support an argument that the gravitational force exerted With the help of students, CaveSim staff demonstrate the power of friction to rapidly destroy Nylon rope.
+Students learn the words "ascend " "docened " "variable", and "herizontal " Students learn objut ourrest 3.OA: Represent and solve problems involving multiplication and division.
+4-PS3-1 Energy: construct an explanation relating the speed of an object to the energy of that object.
+5-PS2-1 Motion and Stability: Forces and Interactions Support an argument that the gravitational force exerted by Earth on objects is directed down.
+Below, students and staff in Montana work together to lift a fellow student .
+With the help of students, CaveSim staff demonstrate the power of friction to rapidly destroy Nylon rope.
 Before the demonstration, students are encouraged to develop hypotheses about what will happen when two ropes are rubbed together, and then develop hypotheses about which rope will break first.
 After the two ropes are rubbed together rapidly and the larger rope breaks, students are encouraged to try to figure out why the larger rope broke.
 CaveSim staff explain the outcome by introducing the concept of "concentrated" (because of the way the experiment is done, the heat is concentrated in just one spot on the larger rope, and spread out on the smaller rope, hence the melting of the larger rope).
 With the help of students, CaveSim staff demonstrate the power of friction to allow a person to ascend a rope using the Prusik knot.
 Depending on available time, students learn to tie the Prusik, the Alpine Butterfly, the Lark's Head, and/or other knots.
 Space required: typically outdoors on flat ground.
-May also be placed indoors where ceiling height is >12'6".
+May also be placed indoors where ceiling h L neight is >12'6".
 Footprint is 7' x 11'.